Why have we made it our mission to publish the “research and data to make progress against the world’s largest problems”?

 Our education systems are also not making us wonder how we can make progress, we are hardly even learning about the progress we made.
 Few leave school knowing about even the most fundamental achievements in how humanity improved their living conditions.
 The poor knowledge of the basic facts on global development is evidence for it.

 Popular culture too is often detrimental.
-Frequently it is romanticizing a past that wasn’t and when it is speaking about tomorrow it is again and again painting a dystopian vision of the future, rather than daring to imagine the better future that is possible.
+Frequently it romanticizes a past that wasn’t a reality, and when it speaks about tomorrow it paints a dystopian vision of the future, rather than daring to imagine the better future that is possible.

 Sometimes even researchers or activists reinforce the belief that progress is impossible.
 In their effort to emphasize the severity of the problems they themselves are concerned with, it can happen that they unwittingly present it as hopeless to change the status quo.
 In the worst cases this achieves the opposite of what they want, passive fatalism rather than effective engagement.